12th Feroz Awards

 The 12th Feroz Awards ceremony, presented by the Asociación de Informadores Cinematográficos de España (AICE), took place on 25 January 2025 at the Pontevedra Exhibition Centre.
 The gala was hosted by La Dani and broadcast on La 2 and RTVE Play.

-Film Categories

 In the film categories, Dani de la Orden's A House on Fire received the most nominations with eight, followed by Glimmers, The Red Virgin and The Room Next Door, with six each.
 Movistar Plus+ series Querer led the nominations with seven nominations.

 In the film categories, A House on Fire won the most awards, with three.
 In the television categories, Querer won the most awards, with three.

 Background

 On 28 September 2024, AICE announced La Dani as the gala host.
 On 8 November 2024, filmmaker Jaime Chávarri was announced as the recipient of the Honorary Feroz Award.
 The nominations were announced by Álvaro Rico and Clara Galle on 28 November 2024.
 The nominations for the honorific Arrebato awards were announced on 12 December 2024.

+Broadcast on La 2, the ceremony had 327,000 viewers on linear television (3.11% audience share).